Deborah Johnson — also known as CandyStations — is a multimedia artist, visual librettist, and educator.

 She creates multifaceted visuals for stage and screen by weaving analog and digital processes, infused with research, experimentation, and heartfelt rigor.

-She has worked with a wide range of artists, including Sufjan Stevens, Sarah Kirkland Snider, Sofi Tukker, M83, Annie B. Parson, Tamar-kali, Ray LaMontagne, Kronos Quartet, Alarm Will Sound, Bang on a Can, and Wilco — with performances at Lincoln Center, Coachella, Disney Concert Hall, Brooklyn Academy of Music, The Museum of Modern Art, MASS MoCA, Radio City Music Hall, Madison Square Garden, The Fillmore, and Wiener Konzerthaus.
+Deborah has worked with a wide range of artists, including Sufjan Stevens, Sarah Kirkland Snider, Sofi Tukker, M83, Annie B. Parson, Tamar-kali, Ray LaMontagne, Kronos Quartet, Alarm Will Sound, Bang on a Can, and Wilco — with performances at Lincoln Center, Coachella, Disney Concert Hall, Brooklyn Academy of Music, The Museum of Modern Art, MASS MoCA, Radio City Music Hall, Madison Square Garden, The Fillmore, and Wiener Konzerthaus.

-She also presents regularly on performance design, synaesthetics, and the evolving relationship between classical and emerging technologies as an artist and educator.
+As an artist and educator, Deborah presents regularly on performance design, synaesthetics, and the evolving relationship between classical and emerging technologies.

 Download a full CV of past lives and loves (PDF).
+Interested in collaborating?
+Let’s Play.